Bennettitales: Relationships to other seed plants

-The Anthophyte hypothesis erected by Arber and Parking in 1907 posited that angiosperms arose from Bennettitales, as suggested by the wood-like structures and rudimentary flowers.
-Based on morphological data, however, Bennettitales were classified as a monophyletic group when paired with Gnetales. a study in 2006 suggested that Bennettitales, Angiosperms, and Gigantopteridales form a clade based on the presence of oleanane.
+The Anthophyte hypothesis erected by Arber and Parkin in 1907 posited that angiosperms arose from Bennettitales, as suggested by the wood-like structures and rudimentary flowers.
+Based on morphological data, however, Bennettitales were classified as a monophyletic group when paired with Gnetales.
+A study in 2006 suggested that Bennettitales, Angiosperms, and Gigantopteridales form a clade based on the presence of oleanane.
 Molecular evidence has consistently contradicted the Anthophyte hypothesis, finding that Angiosperms are the sister group to all living gymnosperms, including Gnetales.
-Some authors have suggested due to similarities between their seed coats, Bennettitales form a clade with the gymnosperm orders of Gnetales and Erdtmanithecales, dubbed the "BEG group".
+Some authors have suggested, due to similarities between their seed coats, Bennettitales form a clade with the gymnosperm orders of Gnetales and Erdtmanithecales, dubbed the "BEG group".
 However, this proposal has been contested by other authors, who contend that these similarities are only superficial and do not indicate a close relationship.
 A 2017 phylogeny based on molecular signatures of fossilised cuticles found that Bennettitales were more closely related to the Ginkgo+Cycads clade than conifers, and were closely related to Nilssonia and Ptilozamites.